Remove Ghost Followers Instagram: The Top Engagement Killer

 If Instagram detects that you’re going against the community guidelines by buying fake followers, it could result in a shadowban.
 When you’re shadowbanned, Instagram won’t push your content to people’s feeds and Explore pages.
 They do this to curb inauthentic activity and other serious violations of the app.

-Being shadowbanned can hurt your account immensely.
-It will lower visibility and engagement for your posts.
-In immensely suspicious cases of buying tons of fake followers, Instagram could even suspend your account.
+Being shadowbanned will lower visibility and engagement for your posts.
+In serious cases of buying tons of fake followers, Instagram could even suspend your account.

 How To Identify Fake Instagram Followers